 The National Capital Authority has partnered with the National Capital Educational Tourism Project and eight other cultural institutions in Canberra to develop an online platform: Book Canberra Excursions.

 We are now using the platform to book all school and non-school groups (adult social groups) into education programs at the National Capital Exhibition, Blundells Cottage and on guided walks throughout the National Triangle.
 This platform allows tour companies, schools and social groups to explore a range of programs in a variety of institutions in one place, making it easy to coordinate bookings and schedule itineraries, seeing availability online in real time.
-To use Book Canberra Excursions you need to register and login.
-For a list of partners participating in the platform visit National Capital Educational Tourism Project.

 The National Capital Authority education programs The Story of Canberra at the National Capital Exhibition and the guided walks How We Remember: ANZAC Parade memorials tour and Our Shared Journey: Reconciliation Place tour may now be booked as alternatives to the mandatory PACER institutions.